★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Disney's profit pools are Experiences (theme parks, resorts, cruises and consumer products), Entertainment (streaming, linear networks, and studio/licensing) and Sports (ESPN).
 The core moat is durable intellectual property and trusted brands that can be monetized across multiple channels, reinforced by heavy, long-lived investment in physical destinations.
-Experiences contributes a disproportionate share of operating profit, reflecting pricing power and scale economics.
+Q2 fiscal 2026 still shows Experiences contributing a disproportionate share of segment operating profit, reflecting pricing power and scale economics.
 Entertainment and Sports are moat-supported by content and rights, but face ongoing negotiation and renewal risk (carriage and sports rights) and intense competition in streaming.

 Primary segment